standard-procedure/plumbing/README.md

 (Note: we break that rule in the specs for the Pipe object - we use a block observer that sets the value on a local variable.
 That's because it is a controlled situation where we know there are only two threads involved and we are explicitly waiting for the second thread to complete.
 For almost every app that uses actors, there will be multiple threads and it will be impossible to predict the access patterns).

 Instead of constructing your object with `.new`, use `.start`.
 This builds a proxy object that wraps the target instance and dispatches messages through a safe mechanism.
 Only messages that have been defined as part of the actor are available in this proxy - so you don't have to worry about callers bypassing the actor's internal context.

+If you're within a method inside your actor and you want to pass a reference to yourself, instead of using `self`, you should use `proxy` (which is also aliased as `as_actor` or `async`).

 Even when using actors, there is one condition where concurrency may cause issues.
 If object A makes a query to object B which in turn makes a query back to object A, you will hit a deadlock.
 This is because A is waiting on the response from B but B is now querying, and waiting for, A.  This does not apply to commands because they do not wait for a response.
 However, when writing queries, be careful who you interact with - the configuration allows you to set a timeout (defaulting to 30s) in case this happens.